 6.5 Weekly Development Meetings

 After the initial module has been designed and piloted and feedback has been incorporated, subsequent module development meetings are more production focused and may shift to a bi-weekly format, as faculty, ID, and IMP are following the pattern established after the pilot.
 In media-heavy courses, the faculty will likely have additional recording/meeting schedule with the Producer in addition to above items spearheaded by ID.
+This phase of the design process takes up most of the development time in most cases.
+The faculty can expect to devote approximately 5 to 15 hours per week for weekly development.

 Agenda

 Over the course of developing the remaining modules, the agenda will typically cover the following: